Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Davie estimates

 where $\Gamma(r)=\int_0^\infty u^{r-1}e^{-u}\dd u$ is the Gamma function.
 Consequently, for every bounded continuous function $f$ in $\LL^q_p([0,T])$, every $x,y\in\mR^d$, every $(s,t) \in \simpl{0}{T}$ and $m\ge1$, we have

-\end{proposition} The precise growth constant $\Gamma\left(m(\frac12+\frac d{2p})+1\right) $ is not essential to our current purposes.
-Nevertheless, it improves upon previous known estimates \cite{rezakhanlou2014regular}.
+\end{proposition} Contrary to Davie's original arguments (see \cite{F}), the precise growth constant in \eqref{est:exp-diff} is not essential to our proof of \cref{thm.main}.
+Nevertheless, it improves upon previous known estimates from \cite{rezakhanlou2014regular,F}.
 To prove this result, we follow a recent approach from \cite{Le2022} based on the quantitative John--Nirenberg inequality.
 We prepare two auxiliary lemmas, putting

 \begin{lemma} The operator $f\mapsto D(f)$ defined by

 is bounded on $\LL^q_p$ for every $(p,q)\in(1,\infty)^2$. \end{lemma} \begin{proof} The operator $D$ is associated to the Fourier multiplier

 for some absolute constant $c$, where $\mathrm{i}$ is the imaginary unit.
 A result from \cite[Corollary 1, pg.
 234]{MR0262815} asserts that $D$ is a bounded operator on $\LL^q_p$ provided that $\Phi$ admits continuous (for $x_0,...,x_d\neq 0$) purely mixed derivatives of orders $k\le d+1$ such that